ttkorhonen/vlinac/README.md

 `sequencer-cli -f <your sequence>`

+If you want to skip creating (temporary) xml files, at least on Linux and MacOS the following should work:

+`msi -M user=$USER,libext=dylib orbitPlot.template | sequencer-cli -f /dev/stdin` (Mac)
+`msi -M user=$USER orbitPlot.template | sequencer-cli -f /dev/stdin` (Linux)

 The file documentation/Virtual_Linac_Info.pdf provides a description of how to use the Virtual Linac application once the IOC is running.

+However, in short:

+When the OACTree sequencer(s) are running, you should see a message "Sequencer ready" in the text box on the OPI.
+Then, pressing "Auto-Start" in the upper right corner starts running the setup.
+It goes through the actions, and finally the beam reaches the target, and the message "Sequence is complete" will be displayed in the text box.
+Switching to "Manual Control" re-arms the sequence, and the "Reset" button restores the initial state of the linac.

+In manual mode, you can try yourself to thread beam through the linac.
+Even if this is a simplified demo, it is surprisingly complex to find out a good sequence of actions.

 ```{note} Running on Windows
 This has not yet been tested on Windows.